confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Returns a map containing the distinct string values of `col1` mapped to the number of times each one occurs for the given window.

-the `HISTOGRAM` function limits the number of distinct values which can be counted to 1000, beyond which any additional entries are ignored.
+The `HISTOGRAM` function limits the number of distinct values which can be counted to 1000, beyond which any additional entries are ignored.

 When used with a `SESSION` window, sometimes two session windows are merged